 Bio: Jamison Hodge grew up in the beautiful town of Bellingham, Wash.
-He moved across the state to the little town of Cheney, Wash., to attend undergraduate college at Eastern Washington University where he majored in exercise science and is a second-generation University of Western States chiropractic student.
+He moved across the state to the little town of Cheney, Wash., to attend undergraduate college at Eastern Washington University where he majored in exercise science and is a second-generation University of Western States chiropractic alumnus.